xiangmingcai/UnmixingInBatch.github.io/README.md

 # UnmixingInBatch.github.io

-This webtool, UIB, is designed to do the **unmixing in batch** for flow cytometry analysis.
+This webtool, UIB, as a part of [Unmixing Matrix Online web Toolkit for flow cytometry (UMOT)](https://github.com/xiangmingcai/UMOT), is designed to do the **unmixing in batch** for flow cytometry analysis.
 An unmixing matrix csv file is needed.
 If you do not have one, you may create one with the [UMG](https://github.com/xiangmingcai/UnmixingMtxGenerator.github.io)

 For hardware requirement, a 16 GB RAM or higher is recommended.